google/zetasql/docs/format-elements.md

         A consecutive sequence of one or more spaces in the format model is matched with one or more consecutive Unicode whitespace characters in the input.
 Space means the ASCII 32 space character.
-        It does not mean the general whitespace such as a tab or new line.
+        It doesn't mean the general whitespace such as a tab or new line.
-        Any whitespace character that is not the ASCII 32 character in the format model generates an error.
+        Any whitespace character that isn't the ASCII 32 character in the format model generates an error.
       </td>
       <td></td>